Richmond School District

 Richmond School District, officially the Board of Education of School District No. 38 (Richmond), also known as SD38, is a school district based in Richmond, British Columbia, Canada.
-The school board is governed by seven elected trustees, and serves the entire city of Richmond.
+The school board is governed by seven elected trustees and serves the entire city of Richmond.

-The district supports a hands on approach to learning that emphasizes students' actual skills rather than grades and standardized test performance.
+The district supports a hands-on approach to learning, which emphasizes students' actual skills, rather than grades and standardized test performance.

 Schools

 As of 2016, the district operates 38 primary schools, 10 secondary schools, and one alternative school.